Welspun Offers Wealth of New Styles

 In the towel division, Welspun has several major features.
 One is a new version of the classic towel wall that is ubiquitous at retail.
 The new linear horizontal presentation tells consumers a color and performance story, Hamilton said.

 In Smart towels, consumer research revealed that “towels that don’t dry” are a major no-no. They also hate dobby borders, he added.

 In response, the new Smart towel, a 16 pound weight, has a full terry dobby that increases the drying surface by 10%, has reinforced hems and is bleach safe.
 There are fashion coordinates to go with the 30-by-54 solid at $9.99.

 In the Eco-lite, new towels are organic cotton and bamboo; each is an eight-color palette.

 Back to school is an important feature with a collection of bath mats using contemporary text words as graphics in bright and basic colors.
 The rugs are rolled and bagged in a specially designed point of sale container.
 Retail is $9.99.

 The Exotic collection of rugs includes a variety of fibers including banana leaf, soya, hemp and flax, all in velvet constructions.
 They range from $19.99 to $34.99.

-Also in rugs is Drylon that features two-sided products in three constructions.
+Another introduction in rugs is Drylon, which features two-sided products in three constructions.
 The basic Drylon at $12.99 absorbs less than one percent of its weight.
-Drylon in a microfiber construction with a bulking feature has a special backing and is bleach proof and stain resistance and the top of the line at $29.99 Drylon Gemini, is non-yellowing and holds up to 40 washes.
+Drylon in a microfiber construction with a bulking feature has a special backing and is bleach proof and stain resistant; the top of the line at $29.99, Drylon Gemini, is non-yellowing and holds up to 40 washes.

 We would love your feedback!